Utsira/Soda/README.md

 ## Version Notes

-#### v1.2
+#### v0.2

++ NEW `Soda.DropdownList` - A button which, when pressed, toggles a dropdown list (this is a wrapper or factory which makes it much easier to setup dropdown lists).
+When an item is selected from the list, the button's label changes to reflect the selection, and an optional callback is triggered.

++ NEW `Soda.Toggle`: now, in addition to iOS-style `Soda.Switch` (with an animated lever that ficks back and forth), any button can behave as a toggle.
+This has been implemented by separating the graphics and animation of `Soda.Switch` from the toggle button logic.

 + Callbacks have been made more consistent and are triggered by more elements.
 Callbacks are now always triggered as `self:callback` (with a colon) so the first argument passed to the callback will always be the sender's self.
-If you have any callbacks that take an argument, eg `callback = function(inkey)`, these will now need to have a `self`/`this` variable as their first argument: `callback = function(this, inkey)`.
+If you have any callbacks that take an argument, eg `callback = function(inkey)`, these will now need to have a `self`/`this` variable as their first argument (how you name the variables passed to the callback is up to you): eg `callback = function(self, inkey)`.

   - In `Soda.TextEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
 Callback is passed the string entered.